 If the customer brings up an objection first, anything you say will be unconvincing.
 If you bring it up first, however, it’s another problem your fantastic product solves.

-SumoMe is a suite of traffic-generating tools that quickly and easily installs on any website.
+SumoMe is a suite of traffic-generating tools that quickly and easily install on any website.
 And before you ask, yes, they work on any website.

 You don’t see many landing page examples covering objections in the hero shot.
 This puts visitors at ease, giving them confidence that whatever they spend their time reading over the next few minutes will be applicable to them.

-Landing page examples part 2: lead magnets, guides, eBooks, and more
+Best landing page examples part 2: Lead magnets, guides, eBooks, and more

 Squeeze (opt-in) pages are designed to get email addresses.